 Part of any business leader’s job is to ascertain the road ahead.
 What type of environment will your business be operating in next year, or in five years time?
 What changes could affect your core business model and is it possible to evolve strategies to meet the challenges with resilience?

 With climate change already beginning to affect every corner of our planet, the impacts on the business community are going to be immense.
 Wall Street is already including a metric they call ‘climate resiliency‘ into its calculations which take into account how much companies are preemptively addressing potential climate impacts on their business model.
+Those businesses that don’t will likely end up in company liquidation, simply through faiing to evolve.

 In this piece we’ll explore some areas to focus on, and how your business can prepare itself.